Esauidk/GameSmithEngine/Notebook.md

 # 8/5/2023
 API Agnostic code has been qdded now I just need to try using it.
 An example will porbably be recreating the triangle demo using the commands

+# 8/13/2023
+So....
+I managed to find a way for shaders to have a modular input, but there are some flaws to this solution.
+1) The shaders need to know the exact structure of the data and define it in code (this is because the data will come as a data array).
+This is not that bad of an issue since the intent is for shaders to define their inputs.
+2) The inputs need to be known before the storage for it is generated.
+I need to find a way to extract the input from the compiled shader.
+Next I'm going to look into material systems.